 Step 4.
 Keep whisking until the mix turns lighter in color and texture than when you started.

-Step 5.
-Take some of the hot milk and whisk it into the egg mix.
+Step 5.* Using a ladle, take about 1/4 cup of the hot milk and whisk it into the egg mix.
 Add a bit more milk and repeat until all the milk is mixed in.

-RECIPE NOTE: The reason why you do this step in batches is so you don’t accidentally make scrambled eggs with too much hot milk.
+*RECIPE NOTE: You want to do this step in batches so you don’t accidentally make scrambled eggs with too much hot milk.